 This study employs analytic history methods found in cultural studies.
-In a limitation of readily available related references, the writer has borrowed the method of analytic history of cultural studies focuses primarily upon theoretical and methodological dynamic (Tudor, 1999, p.11).
-The implementation of this approach in this case is that the writer studies some documents that have been carefully studied to see the various types and genres of the stories.
-Meanwhile the videos of the performance of Inou/Panji from Cambodia, Thailand, and Myanmar, mostly available on Youtube uploaded by SPAFA (2013) have been selected to see the transformation of the story into the performing arts.
+In a limitation of readily available related references, the writer has borrowed the method of analytic history of cultural studies focuses primarily upon theoretical and methodological dynamic (Tudor, 1999).
+The implementation of this approach, in this case, is that the writer studies some documents that have been carefully considered to see the various types and genres of the stories.
+Meanwhile, the videos of the performance of Inou/Panji from Cambodia, Thailand, and Myanmar, mostly available on Youtube uploaded by SPAFA (2013) have been selected to see the transformation of the story into the performing arts.

-The problems of originality of the genres are not mentioned in this paper, because it is so hard to identify the originality when it has been lost due to the social and political war that happen for such longtime (in case of Cambodia and Myanmar).
-So, I watch the videos and see the whole structures and the stories of the episodes.
-I found it that they are still very relevant with the main ideas of the Panji cycles.
-And thus, I would think that the performances should then be accepted as the newly versions of the original Inou/Panji episodes of the given countries.
+The problems of originality of the genres are not mentioned in this paper because it is so hard to identify the originality when it has been lost due to the social and political war that happen for such long time (in case of Cambodia and Myanmar).
+So, the videos were saw and analyzed the whole structures and the stories of the episodes.
+It was found that they are still very relevant to the main ideas of the Panji cycles.
+Thus, that means that the performances should then to be accepted as the new versions of the original Inou/Panji episodes of the given countries.

-Accordingly, unwritten folklore like the Panji Story is part of tradition and it is dynamic in its nature.
-I have found that in this process of sharing the tradition has helped the continuity of tradition and the importance of time and repetition in tradition that implies a sense of continuity and of shared materials (Sims.
-(2005), p.80).
+Accordingly, unwritten folklore like the Panji Story is part of tradition, and it is dynamic.
+The study have found that in this process of sharing the tradition has helped the continuity of culture and the importance of time and repetition in tradition that implies a sense of continuity and of divided materials (Sims, 2005).